gorchestrate/async/README.md

 When CallbackManager receives event and calls OnCallback() - Handle()  method will be executed to handle this callback.

 It's very convenient to define callbacks with closures, since handling different callback conditions can be done inside the workflow

+### Is it production ready?
+Not at this stage.
+API may change and there are definitely some bugs that has to be fixed.

+I'd be glad if some really smart guy will help me out to make this library better.

+Feedback is welcome!